timou0911/Ethernaut-Writeup/11. Elevator ★★☆☆☆/README.md

 ## Level Target

-1. Reach the top of the building, aka make the state variable `top` to `true`.
+1. Reach the top of the building, which means we should make the state variable `top` to `true`.

 ## Breakdown & Analysis